HL7/phd/src/pagecontent/ProfileConsumers.md

     }

 #### Time Clock Resolutions
 The time clock resolutions is given by one of four MDC codes for each of the possible types of time clocks.
 Note that a PHD can only simultaneously support an absolute time (wall clock time with no offset) or base offset time (wall clock time with offset).
-A PHD may support both relative time clocks thus there could be up to three separate time resolution property entries though in most cases there is only one clock.<p>
+A PHD may support both relative time clocks thus there could be up to three separate time resolution property entries though in most cases there is only one clock.

 The resolution value is a valueQuantity and it gives the time interval between clock 'pulses', regardless of the type of time clock, in units of microseconds.

 The property is indicated by the Device.property.type.coding.code having one of four MDC codes "68222, 68223, 68224, and 68226".
 The value is a valueQuantity.